Commutation matrix

 Here vec(A) is the mn × 1 column vector obtain by stacking the columns of A on top of one another:

 where A = [Ai,j].
 In other words, vec(A) is the vector obtained by vectorizing A in column-major order.
 Similarly, vec(AT) is the vector obtaining by vectorizing A in row-major order.
+The cycles and other properties of this permutation have been heavily studied for in-place matrix transposition algorithms.